 The Independent Directors and the Non-Executive Directors confer regularly with the Executive Directors and Management to constructively challenge and help to develop proposals on strategy, review the performance of the management in meeting agreed goals and objectives, and monitor the reporting of performance.
-Where warranted, the Independent Directors and Non-Executive Directors have conference calls and/or meetings regularly without the presence of Management or the Executive Directors to review any matters that must be raised privately before providing feedback to the Chairman of the Board after such meetings.
+Where necessary or appropriate and at least once a year, the Independent Directors and Non-Executive Directors have conference calls and / or meetings regularly without the presence of Management or the Executive Directors to review any matters that must be raised privately before providing feedback to the Chairman of the Board after such meetings.